Honolulu Travel Guide

-Surrounded by a sumptuous array of tropical beaches, all strewn with soft silky sands, the sophisticated, cosmopolitan city of Honolulu is the buzzing heart of Hawaii.
+Surrounded by a sumptuous array of tropical beaches strewn with soft silky sands, the sophisticated, cosmopolitan city of Honolulu is the buzzing heart of Hawaii.

 Head downtown for the best architecture, taking in the glorious Iolani Palace, the former residence of the Hawaiian monarchy.
-Poke around the fascinating Bishop Museum, a space dedicated to Hawaii’s rich history, or discover the oeuvres of Picasso, Monet and Modigliani in the Honolulu Museum of Art.
+Poke around the fascinating Bishop Museum, a space dedicated to Hawaii’s rich natural and cultural history, or discover the oeuvres of Picasso, Monet, and Modigliani in the Honolulu Museum of Art.

 You won’t be able to miss Diamond Head, the magnificent volcanic cone that frames the city, or want to overlook Honolulu’s beautiful harbour, a port which once welcomed the merchant ships that sailed between Asia and North America.